Andover High School (Massachusetts): Plans for renovation

 Since October 2018, the Andover School Committee has held sub-committee meetings regarding the state of facilities at the High School.
 Citing overcrowding and outdated facilities, the town sought monetary allocations from the Massachusetts School Building Authority (MSBA), however, have been repeatedly denied.
 Andover residents approved article 18 at the 2022 annual town meeting, which appropriated $1.5 million to infrastructure repairs at the high school.
 As of May 2022, discussions toward future renovations are ongoing.

 Student life

 Andover High School offers a variety of activities for students.

 Sports are also offered at Andover High School for both men and women.
-Offered year round, the sports vary from Track and Field to Swimming and Diving as well as Volleyball and much more.
+Offered year round, the sports vary from Track and Field to Swimming Diving Cheerleading Volleyball and Ultimate Frisbee.
 The teams compete in the Merrimack Valley Conference.
-The teams, whose mascot is a golden eagle, are styled as the Golden Warriors.
+The teams, whose mascot is a golden eagle, are styled as the Golden Warriors, Sometimes just known as warriors.

-The Andover boys' basketball team received press in November 2011 for a sexually explicit soggy biscuit hazing scandal.

 Performing arts programs, including a drama guild, show choir, other vocal ensembles, marching band and orchestra are facilitated in the J. Everett Collins Center for the Performing Arts.

+November 2011 hazing incident

+In November 2011, The Eagle-Tribune reported that police were investigating claims that two Andover High School basketball players were hazed by older team members.
+They reportedly were pressured to engage in a sexually charged game while at an athletic camp.
+In January 2012, it was reported that two students had been expelled over the incident and a further five were suspended.
+A grand jury was convened to determine if any of the students should be charged criminally.